The following Environment practice note provides comprehensive and up to date legal information covering:

 Civil sanctions are designed to make environmental law enforcement more flexible and effective for both regulators and businesses.
 According to the EA, 'the aim of enforcement is to make sure business and industry takes appropriate action to protect the environment, make sure regulations which prevent pollution are complied with and secure better outcomes for the environment, people and business'.

-The civil sanctions allow regulators to impose financial penalties or other
+The civil sanctions allow regulators to impose financial penalties or other requirements in response to an offence

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.